MarshalX/tgcalls/README.md

 ### Features
 - Python solution.
-- Join to voice chats.
+- Work with voice chats.
+- Multiply chats.
 - Payout from file.
 - Output (recording) to file.
 - Change files at runtime.
+- Stop payout/output.
 - Speaking status with levels inside and outside of VC.
-- Stop payout/output.
-- Multiply chats.
+- Mute, unmute, volume control, handlers and more...

 ### Requirements